alfdav/LambdaLooter/README.md

 Download ---> Pillage ---> Loot ---> Prosper!
 ```
 ### Signatures
-LambdaLooter relies on python files with signatures to determine what may be interesting
+LambdaLooter relies on JSON files with signatures to determine what may be interesting.
+These signatures can be edited and changed depending on your own environment.
 * sig_all_tokens.json
     * contains signatures for all types of keys and tokens used on the web
 * sig_basic_strings.json